 - Adair Ford Boroughs (SC 01) for the Joseph E. Stevens Award, and

 - Sunny Ramchandani (CA 97) for the Ike Skelton Award.

 Thank you to everyone who submitted nominations.
 Meet our winners:

 Renee Stone has nearly three decades of experience in the federal government, non-profit organizations and private law practice.
 She has held senior policy, legal, and management positions at the U.S. Department of the Interior, U.S. Department of Energy, and the National Oceanic and Atmospheric Administration, as well as the Natural Resources Defense Council and other non-profit organizations.

 Originally from Florida, she received a BA majoring in English from Rollins College, an MA in modern history from Oxford University and a JD from Stanford Law School.
 She is a Rhodes Scholar and a Truman Scholar.
-Renee has been involved with the Truman Foundation for many years, including serving on 2004 Task Force that evaluated options for future growth of the scholarships.
+Renee has been involved with the Truman Foundation for many years, including serving on the 2004 Task Force that evaluated options for future growth of the scholarships.
 This Task Force was directly responsible for the creation of the Truman-Albright Fellows program as well as our Democracy and Governance Fellows Program.
 She has long served on both the Truman Scholar Finalist Selection Committee and Washington, DC area Scholar Selection panels.
 Renee has served as a mentor to countless Truman Scholars and a frequent speaker at the Foundation's Summer Institute and Fellows programs.

 Adair Ford Boroughs (SC 01)

 Adair was officially sworn in as United States Attorney for the District of South Carolina on July 26, 2022, following a nomination by President Joseph R. Biden and U.S. Senate confirmation.